sadsonmk/alx-low_level_programming/0x12-singly_linked_lists/README.md

 3. Add node at the end
 The file 3-add_node_end.c is a function that adds a new node at the end of a list_t list.

+4. Free list
+The file 4-free_list.c is a function that frees a list_t list.